 Install the tools for your platform:

 This article describes how to install the command-line tools.
-If you are looking for examples of how to use sqlcmd or bcp, see the links at the end of this article.
+If you are looking for examples of how to use sqlcmd or bcp, see the Related content at the end of this article.

 Install tools on Linux

-Use the following steps to install the mssql-tools on Red Hat Enterprise Linux.
+Use the following steps to install the mssql-tools18 on Red Hat Enterprise Linux.